Why does a person sweat when falling asleep? Night sweats in men: causes and treatment

 • calendula.

 You need to mix the components in the same ratio.
 Take 4 large spoons and pour 1 liter of boiling water.
 After an hour, strain the liquid and pour into a warm bath.
 Immerse your body in it for 20 minutes.
-The procedure is done at bedtime 3 times a week.
-Instead of herbal collection, you can use sea salt - 4 tablespoons per bath, or coniferous extract, sold in a pharmacy.
+The procedure is done before bedtime 3 times a week.
+Instead of herbal tea, you can use sea salt - 4 tablespoons per bath, or pine extract, sold in a pharmacy.

-With hyperhidrosis, a bath with essential oils is useful.
-They calm the nervous system, cleanse the pores and improve the function of the sweat glands.
+For hyperhidrosis, a bath with essential oils is useful.
+They calm the nervous system, cleanse pores and improve the function of sweat glands.
 It is good to add 8 drops of pine, juniper, cypress, lavender oil and a spoonful of olive oil to the water.

 • chamomile flowers;